Paulehair/FestiGet/README.md

 ### To export your MySQL database:

 ```
-mysqldump -u root -p database_name > destination_path
+mysqldump -u username -p database_name > destination_path
 ```

+Replace `username` with your MySQL username.
 Replace `database_name` with the name of your database for the project.
 If it doesn't exist, create it.
 Replace `destination_path` with the full destination path of your `database.sql` file.

 Example (Windows):

 ```
-mysqldump -u root -p 000_SI_database > "c:\Apache24\htdocs\000_SI\database.sql"
+mysqldump -u root -p 000_SI_database > "C:\Apache24\htdocs\000_SI\database.sql"
 ```